grafana/grafana/docs/sources/panels-visualizations/configure-standard-options/index.md

 #### Custom units

-You can use the unit dropdown to also specify custom units, custom prefix or suffix and date time formats.
+You can use the unit drop-down to also specify custom units, custom prefix or suffix and date time formats.

-To select a custom unit enter the unit and select the last `Custom: xxx` option in the dropdown.
+To select a custom unit enter the unit and select the last `Custom: xxx` option in the drop-down.

 - `suffix:<suffix>` for custom unit that should go after value.
 - `prefix:<prefix>` for custom unit that should go before value.